Mastering the Piotroski F-Score 📈: Your Key to Financially Strong Stocks

 Before I tell you more about the ranking system, first something on the person behind the study.

-Meet the professor behind the F-Score
+Meet the Professor Behind the F-Score

 The developer of the system is Joseph D. Piotroski an accounting professor who shuns publicity and rarely gives interviews.